Baby, It's Tonight

 "Baby, It's Tonight" is a song by American singer-songwriter and guitarist Jude Cole.
-It was written by Cole and produced by David Tyson.

-"Baby, It's Tonight" was released on Reprise Records as the first single from his second album A View from 3rd Street.
-It was his highest-charting single, peaking at No. 16 on the Billboard Hot 100.
-It also peaked at No. 3 on the Album Rock Tracks chart and No. 6 on the RPM Top Singles Chart.
+Written by Cole and produced by David Tyson, the song was released by Reprise Records in March 1990 as the lead single from his second album, A View from 3rd Street (1990).

+"Baby It's Tonight" remains Cole's highest-charting single, peaking at number 16 on the Billboard Hot 100.
+It also peaked at number 3 on the Album Rock Tracks chart in the US and number six on the RPM Top Singles Chart.
+On year-end charts, the song ranked 11th on the Top Album Rock Tracks chart and 37th on the RPM Top Singles chart.

+Reception

+Billboard called "Baby, It's Tonight" an exceptional, memorable, and catchy pop/rocker in the vein of John Waite and Bruce Springsteen.